lightkurve/lksearch/README.md

-newlk_search
+Timeseries Simple Search Combo (TSSC)
 ==========
 **Helpful package to search for TESS/Kepler/K2 data**

-**newlk_search** is a community developed, open source Python package that offers a user-friendly approach to searching the [Barbara A. Mikulski Archive for Space Telescopes (MAST)](https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html) web portal for scientific data and mission products from **NASA's TESS, K2, and Kepler missions**.
+**TSSC** is a community developed, open source Python package that offers a user-friendly approach to searching the [Barbara A. Mikulski Archive for Space Telescopes (MAST)](https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html) web portal for scientific data and mission products from **NASA's TESS, K2, and Kepler missions**.
 This package aims to lower the barrier for students, astronomers, and citizen scientists interested in analyzing time-series data from these NASA missions.
 It does this by providing a set of streamlined classes with simplified inputs and outputs that wraps [Astroquery's](https://astroquery.readthedocs.io/en/latest/#) [MAST.Observations](https://astroquery.readthedocs.io/en/latest/mast/mast_obsquery.html) class with user-friendly post-processing of observation tables and convenient bundled download methods.  .

 Documentation
 -------------